1985 Wales v Scotland football match: Match

-Several people, including Stein's assistant Alex Ferguson and midfielder Gordon Strachan, had noticed that Stein did not appear to be well prior to the start of the game.
-Roddy Forsyth of BBC Scotland had conducted an interview with Stein on the afternoon of the game for documentary series Only A Game?, in which he noted Stein's appearance during a break in the filming:
+Several people, including midfielder Gordon Strachan, had noticed that Stein did not appear to be well prior to the start of the game.
+Roddy Forsyth of BBC Scotland had conducted an interview with Stein on the afternoon of the match for a documentary series, Only A Game?.
+Although appearing in good spirits in his conversation with Forsyth, the journalist also noted during a break in filming that Stein appeared pallid and was sweating heavily.
+This was in spite of it being a warm day but not, in Forsyth's opinion, being so hot as to cause someone to perspire significantly.

 Nevertheless, Stein appeared to be in good spirits; during the warm-up, Wales goalkeeper Neville Southall found that the Scottish fans in the crowd kept all of the balls he and Eddie Niedzwiecki were using.
 On returning to the dressing room he spoke about it to Stein, who then went out onto the pitch and gestured to the fans to return all the balls.
 Prior to the start he took his place in the dugout and the game kicked off without incident.

 First half

-In the return game at Hampden Park, Scotland had found the physical presence of Welsh striker Mark Hughes difficult to contain – it had been a challenge from Hughes on defender Alex McLeish that had allowed Ian Rush to score the winner in that game.
-So, Stein had set his team up with a line of five defenders at the back; this allowed Richard Gough to remain close to Hughes, with McLeish, Roy Aitken, Maurice Malpas and Willie Miller providing defensive cover.
+In the return game at Hampden Park, the Welsh strikers, Ian Rush and Mark Hughes, had been more than a match for Scotland's defensive set-up, with even Stein declaring that they had been "magnificent".
+It had been a challenge from Hughes on defender Alex McLeish that had ultimately allowed Rush to score the winner on that night.
+So, to counter the threat of the Welsh pair, Stein elected to set up with five defenders and only three midfielders, as opposed to the traditional back line of four that had played in March.

 The game began at a furious pace, with both teams prepared to fight hard; after only two minutes, Hughes made a heavy tackle on McLeish that incensed the Scotland players, while only a minute later McLeish was booked for a challenge on Rush.
-However, despite the defensive line employed by Scotland, they were unable to prevent Wales taking the lead after thirteen minutes, when Peter Nicholas made a low cross, despite the attention of both Aitken and Steve Nicol, for Hughes to score past goalkeeper Jim Leighton.
+Scotland's defence was unable to prevent Wales taking the lead after thirteen minutes, when Peter Nicholas made a low cross, despite the attention of both Aitken and Steve Nicol, for Hughes to score past goalkeeper Jim Leighton.
 Wales almost scored again in the twentieth minute when Joey Jones crossed for Robbie James, whose header went just over the bar.
 In the 38th minute, a Welsh free kick was blocked twice by Leighton, with the second falling at the feet of Hughes, whose shot went just wide.
 Then, just before half-time, Leighton misjudged the flight of a cross that caused the ball to drop again to Hughes; the Scottish keeper prevented Wales scoring a second by diving at Hughes' feet.